matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 resulting signatures are added as an Authorization header with an auth scheme of X-Matrix.

+Note that the target field should include the full path starting with ``/_matrix/...``, including the ``?`` and any query parameters if present, but should not include the leading ``https:``, nor the destination server's hostname.

 Step 1 sign JSON:

 .. code::